microsoft/vscode-docs/docs/customization/themes.md

 ## Adding a new Theme

-You can also add new TextMate theme files (.tmTheme) to your VS Code installation using the [yo code](/docs/tools/yocode.md) extension generator.
+You can also add new TextMate theme files (.tmTheme) to your VS Code installation using VS Code's [Yeoman](http://yeoman.io) extension generator, [yo code](/docs/tools/yocode.md).
+The extension generator takes an existing TextMate theme file and packages it for use in VS Code.

 [ColorSublime](http://colorsublime.com) has hundreds of existing TextMate themes to choose from.
 Pick a theme you like and copy the Download link to use in the Yeoman generator.
 It will be in a format like `"http://colorsublime.com/theme/download/(number)"`.
 The 'code' generator will prompt you for the URL or file location of the .tmTheme file, the theme name, and other information related to the theme.